 Transforming Your Smile with Dental Lab Direct

 At Dental Lab Direct, we’re committed to providing our customers with high-quality dental appliances at affordable prices.
 If you’re looking for top-notch partial dentures, our selection of flexible and acrylic appliances offers you versatile, easy-to-use options at unbeatable prices.
-At Dental Lab Direct we only use the highest quality, FDA-approved materials to craft our appliances, so you never have to worry about our commitment to quality.
+At Dental Lab Direct we craft our appliances from the highest quality, dental-grade materials in an FDA-registered facility, so you never have to worry about our commitment to quality.
 Didn’t get the right fit?
 Dental Lab Direct offers a 100% satisfaction guarantee because we know that when it comes to your smile, second best won’t cut it.

 With Dental Lab Direct’s easy three-step process, it’s never been easier to order dentures online.
 Once you’ve received the impression kit, all you need to do is make impressions of your teeth in the comfort of your home (it only takes 15 minutes!) and send us back your completed kit for manufacturing.
-In just a couple of weeks, you’ll receive your custom-made dentures delivered right to your door.
+In about 3 to 4 weeks, you’ll receive your custom-made dentures delivered right to your door.

 It’s time to let your smile shine.
 At Dental Lab Direct you can find high-quality solutions that stand the test of time.